Nearsoft/apprentice/08 - Javascript and the DOM & Bootstrap/README.md

 ### Events

 You can add listeners to your elements to execute some part of code when certain event happens.
+These are some of the most common events that exist:

 <table>
     <tr>